stfbk/mig-t/doc/language.md

   - `matches regex` when using `check param` or `check` in json, you can use this tag to execute a regex to the matched value of the parameter or the value of the json key specified with the jsonpath
   - `not matches regex` as `match regex` but the result is true when the regex doesn't match

-Note that you can use `check regex` OR `check` OR `check param`.
+> Note that you can use `check regex` OR `check` OR `check param`.

-Note that `check` accepts only the `is present` tag.
+> Note that `check` accepts only the `is present` tag.

-Note: by default, all the values read from a message (only message, not json) are URL-decoded before the checks are executed.
+> Note that by default, all the values read from a message (only message, not json) are URL-decoded before the checks are executed.
 You can disable this behaviour by using `url decode` = false

 In passive tests the checks's result are intended as the entire test result, so all the checks has to pass to have a successfull test.